hackshackers/hackshackers-hugo/content/news/2016/10/hackshackers-caracas-and-taipei-hold-their-first-events.md

 - Newsletter
 ---

 Greetings, hacks and hackers!
-There&#8217;s been significant interest in starting new Hacks/Hackers chapters from North America to Latin America to Asia over the past few months.
+There&#8217;s been significant interest in starting new Hacks/Hackers groups from North America to Latin America to Asia over the past few months.
 One of the newest members of the family, [Caracas][1], held their first event last weekend: [#DataYTequeños][2] (cheesy sticks):

 {{< tweet 784937027116695553 >}}